cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 When using a COSE key for this algorithm, the following checks are made:

 ~~~
-   o  The 'kty' field MUST be present, and it MUST be 'HSS-LMS'.
+   o  The 'kty' field MUST be 'HSS-LMS'.

-   o  If the 'alg' field is present, and it MUST be 'HSS-LMS'.
+   o  If the 'alg' field is present, it MUST be 'HSS-LMS'.

    o  If the 'key_ops' field is present, it MUST include 'sign' when
         creating a hash-based signature.